Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

 \section{Quantifying Matching Uncertainty with Matching Bounds.}

-In this section we introduce Matching Bounds: a method for attenuating the issues presented before by making variation in treatment effect estimates due to matching explicit to the analyst.
-We propose a set of algorithms aimed at computing the smallest and largest TE estimates that could be obtained on a set of data by simply changing how the matches are made subject to match quality constraints, such as balance or calipers.
-Integer programming has already been used extensively for matching~\citep{Zubizarreta2012} and these algorithms directly extend the existing methods to account for matching uncertainty.
+In this section, we introduce Matching Bounds: a method for making variation in treatment effect estimates due to matching explicit to the analyst, which mitigates the issues discussed earlier.
+We propose a set of algorithms aimed at computing the smallest and largest treatment effect (TE) estimates that could be obtained on a set of data by simply changing how the matches are made subject to match quality constraints, such as balance or calipers.
+This approach is guided by principles of robust optimization \citep[see, e.g.,][]{Beyer2007}; if traditional matching methods solve an optimization problem to find the matched set of units that maximizes a certain criterion, then fluctuations both in the data and the parameters of the matching procedure can make the optimal solution unstable, as shown previously.
+Robust optimization as a field aims to deal with such instability problems in general optimization problems.
+We will apply robust optimization methodologies to the optimization problem solved by matching.
+In our case, we consider that an analyst could choose any reasonable match assignment arbitrarily, and we examine the range over reasonable match assignments.
+This range is called the \textit{uncertainty set} in robust optimization.
+We quantify uncertainty as usual in robust optimization by calculating the range of results over the uncertainty set.

-First, we define Matching Bounds formally.
+Let us define Matching Bounds formally.
 Let $\mathcal{C}$ be a set of constraints on the quality of the matches.
 These could be, for example, calipers, balance constraints or aggregate distance constraints.
 Now let $\OCD$ be the set of matches that satisfies all the constraints in $\mathcal{C}$.
-The matching upper and lower bound for a generic estimator, $\hat{\theta}$ are:
+The matching upper and lower bound for a generic estimator, $\hat{\theta}$, are: